analytech-solutions/CBinding.jl/README.md

 # Usage

 CBinding.jl provides some missing functionality and more precise specification capabilities than those provided by the builtin Julia facilities for interfacing C.
+All of the functionality and correctness of the CBinding.jl package has been compared to the behavior of GCC on x86_64 Linux distribution.
+Since many aspects of C are platform or compiler defined, the behavior of API's built for other platforms or compilers may not be matched by this package.
+Any help to test and develop against other setups is very much welcome!

 ## C Aggregate and Array Types